ritik-123456/to-do-list/README.md

 # to-do-list
-A to do List to add and delete the activity
+A to do List to add and delete the activity.